WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 ## Giving away the mystery word

 Now we do something which seems a bit silly: we get the computer to display the mystery word.
-Add this line *as the last line in the project*:
+Add this line *as the last line in the project* in the *MAIN CODE* block of the project:

 ```python
 print("\nMystery word: ", word_to_guess)